-A course that deals with the principles of personal health, personality, and interpersonal relationships.
-Issues in nutrition, exercise, mental health and mental illness, stress, domestic violence, prevention of chronic diseases.
+A course that deals with the principles of personal health, health risk and appraisal, and interpersonal relationships.
+Issues in nutrition, exercise, mental health and mental illness, stress, domestic violence and prevention of chronic disease.
 Fall, Spring.

 2093.
 Structural Basis of Human Movement.